breakthatbass/lookfor/README.md

 #### Commands:
 ```
---file, -f file                 search for <file> in all directories starting with current directory
+--file, -f file                 search for <file> in all directories recursively
---dir, -d  directory            search for <dir> in all directories starting with current directory
+--dir, -d  directory            search for <dir> in all directories recursively
---extall, -ea .ext              search for all files with <.ext> in all directories starting with current directory
+--extall, -ea .ext              search for all files with <.ext> in all directories recursively
 --extin, --ei .ext              search for all files with <.ext> only in current directory
 --search, -s str file           search a file for a string.
 Returns an object
 --replace, -r file str newstr   search a file for a string and replace it